dydra/http-api-tests/extensions/inference/README.md

 ## Pattern-Directed entailment

-The library's construct and n3 rules are are compiled into filter which activated BGP transformations.
+The library's construct and n3 rules are are compiled into filters which activated BGP transformations.
 These tests cover

 - test different rule formats for simple rdfs entailment